Drone rules casa part 101 Amendments

 4. Not in restricted airspace.
 These are mostly military controlled areas and require specific approval from the military representative in charge of the area.
 The Remotely Piloted Aircraft Operators Certificate (ReOC) holder that you fly for will organize this approval.

-5. Not over the movement area (runways, taxiways, apron/tarmac) or under the approach path of a non-controlled aerodrome.
+5. Not over the movement area or under the approach path of a not controlled aerodrome.

-6. In controlled airspace; not above 400ft above ground level not closer than 3 nautical miles from a controlled aerodrome.
+6. In controlled airspace not above 400ft above ground level ground not closer than 3 nautical miles from a controlled aerodrome

 8. You must not fly your RPA over or near an area affecting public safety or where emergency operations are underway (without prior approval).
-This could include situations such as a car crash, police operations, a fire and associated firefighting efforts, and search and rescue.
+This could include situations such as a car crash, police operaions, a fire and associated firefighting efforts and search and rescue.

 9. You can only fly one RPA at a time.